Reviews You Can Rely On

 The Nalgene actually surprised us during this test.
 Normally a plastic bottle will, at some point, impart some plastic chemical flavor.
 Our reviewer is uber sensitive to plastic taste and smell, and while it's not as clean tasting as drinking from glass or stainless steel, with this bottle, it's nearly indiscernible.
 If you want to add flavor to your bottle, fear not tainting the Nalgene.
 We filled it with tea and vitamin powders.
 After a wash with warm soapy water, the fresh water tasted clean (although a faint smell remains).

-For our controlled taste test, we filled each bottle with 100-degree F water and let it sit for 30 minutes.
+For our controlled taste test, each bottle received 100-degree F water and sat for 30 minutes.
 We expected to taste some plastic here, but the Nalgene surprised us yet again, especially since many of us have memories of older iterations of this bottle tainting our water with that familiar chemical taste after being left in the sun.
 The upgrade may have something to do with the updated technology in its construction.
 All Nalgene bottles are now made from a recycled material called Tritan Renew copolyester.

 nalgene wide-mouth - don't fear tainting your nalgene with flavors. it's surprisingly...